Home > Analyses > Technology > CrowdStrike Holdings, Inc.

 | Block, Inc. | 40B |

-CrowdStrike Holdings, Inc. ranks 6th among its 32 competitors, with a market cap approximately 3.24% of the leader Microsoft Corporation.
-The company is positioned below the average market cap of the top 10 competitors (508B) but remains above the sector’s median market cap (19B).
-CrowdStrike maintains a 5.16% market cap lead over the next competitor above it, indicating a moderate gap.
+CrowdStrike ranks 6th among 32 competitors, holding about 3.0% of the market cap of the leader, Microsoft.
+The company sits below the average market cap of the top 10 (508B) but remains above the sector median (18.8B).
+CrowdStrike maintains a 13% market cap gap from its closest competitor above, illustrating a moderate lead in this mid-tier position.

 Comparisons with competitors